No application fees through Spring 2023 for certificates and degrees!

 If you are a benefits-eligible employee, you may be able to use your education benefit to pay for classes at SCPS.
 Learn more

-Financial aid, including AccessUVa, is available to students enrolled in the School's degree programs.
-Federal Stafford loans may be available to students enrolled in the Post-Bac Pre-Med Program who demonstrate financial need.
+Financial aid, including AccessUVA, is available to students enrolled in the School's degree programs.
+Federal Stafford loans may be available to students enrolled in the Post Bacc Pre-Med Program who demonstrate financial need.
 Learn more

-Several scholarships are available to students enrolled in the School's degree programs and the Post-Bac Pre-Med Program.
+Several scholarships are available to students enrolled in the School's degree programs and the Post Bacc Pre-Med Program.
 Learn more.

 Yes, however, not all of these options are applicable to all programs.
 It is important to familiarize yourself with your specific program and the options available to you.
 Learn more